urban-toolkit/curio/CODE_GUIDELINES.md

 # Code Guidelines

 This document outlines the coding conventions, best practices, and structural rules for contributing to this project.
-Adhering to these guidelines ensures consistency, readability, and maintainability.
+Read the whole document before contributing.

 ## Table of Contents